jbiason/blog/content/books/things-i-learnt/use-timezones/index.md

 Modules/classes that don't support timezones for dates/times should, as soon as possible, removed from the system.

-Developers a bit more seasoned -- and by "seasoned" I meant "Had to deal with times before" -- will probably claim "Hey, this is _obvious_!"
+Any developers a bit more seasoned -- and by "seasoned" I meant "Had to deal with times before" -- will probably claim "Hey, this is _obvious_!"
 And I'd have to agree.
 But it's annoying how many times I got bitten by some stupid bug 'cause we decided that "well, everything is in the same timezone, so it's all good".

-{{ chapters(prev_chapter_link="/books/things-i-learnt/resist-easy", prev_chapter_title="Resist The Temptation Of Easy", next_chapter_link="/books/things-i-learnt/use-utf8", next_chapter_title="Always Use UTF-8 For Your Strings") }}
+{{ chapters(prev_chapter_link="/books/things-i-learnt/start-stupid", prev_chapter_title="Start Stupid", next_chapter_link="/books/things-i-learnt/use-utf8", next_chapter_title="Always Use UTF-8 For Your Strings") }}